 Columbia is committed to maintaining a strong culture of safety for employees, customers and the communities we work in.
-Messages on maintaining safe work habits are shared on a weekly basis with focus on hazards experienced during winter operations.
+Messages on maintaining safe work habits are shared on a weekly basis with front line employees that focus on hazards experienced during winter operations.
+Mobile Data Terminal messages are sent on an as needed basis during inclement weather or significant changes in weather.
 Work site safety audits are conducted on a regular basis and will continue during the heating season.
+Key safety messages are incorporated into our pre-job briefings.
+In addition, front line employees are equipped with cold weather Personal Protective Equipment, and facilities are prepared with snow removal and ice management materials and equipment.